 Of course, referring to sources can be a great way to support your arguments, and enables you to respond thoughtfully to other writers.
 Just make sure that you put all quotes in quotation marks, and provide a footnote making clear where the quotes come from.
-If you are paraphrasing an author's words, or relying on information from their writing, you don't need to use quotation marks, but you do need to indicate the source.
+If you are paraphrasing an author's words, or relying on information from their writing, you don't need to use quotation marks, but you do need to indicate the source with a footnote.
 This is essential to avoid suspicion of plagiarism.
-You also show respect for your sources by giving them credit for their intellectual work, and respect for yourself by making it clear where their contributions end and your own begin.
+It also shows respect for your sources (giving them credit for their intellectual work), and for yourself.
+Footnoting helps highlight where their contributions end, and your own begin.